Teachers’ Resources

 The Teaching Pyramid is our approach to coaching teachers.

-The Basic Scene, developed by Jay, helped inform our new approach to Intro and Intermediate.
+The Basic Scene, developed by Jay, helped inform our updated approach to developing fundamental improv skills in new students.